 A limit order is an order to trade a specific set of stocks at the limit price or better.
 This means if you set a price to buy, you will never buy gold at a price higher than you have set a limit for.
 If you sell gold, you will never sell gold below your set selling price limit.

-You own tata chemicals stock which is trading at ₹550 a share.
+You own Tata chemicals stock which is trading at ₹550 a share.
 You'll sell if the price rises to ₹580, so you place a sell limit order with a limit price of ₹580.
-The order will only execute at or above your ₹580 limit.
+The order will only execute at or above your ₹580 limits.